Imageomics/mimicry-madness/README.md

 More coming soon!

+## Installation

+Before using this package, please install uv (directions for doing so can be found [here](https://docs.astral.sh/uv/getting-started/installation/)).

+All necessary packages should be automatically installed when `uv run` is used for the first time.

 ## Using the package

 This package can be utilized entirely from the command line!
 To generate the embeddings for a set of images, simply run: